danielsaidi/website_danielsaidi/collections/_posts/2012/2012-05-28-devsum-2012-day2-summary.md

 * Prism
 * DYI (Do It Yourself - requires more code, but gets you exactly what you need).

-Johan then talked about keeping the framework simple, using the singleton pattern instead of dependency injection, how to handle communication between the view and the view model etc. He also told us that the **SmartObservableCollection** might help us out.
+Johan then suggested keeping the framework simple, using the singleton pattern instead of dependency injection, how to handle communication between the view and the view model etc. He also told us that the **SmartObservableCollection** might help us out.